 - A statement of purpose of no more than 500 words, uploaded electronically.
 The statement should clarify the applicant’s qualifications for and likely interests in graduate study.

-- An academic writing sample that demonstrates the applicant’s ability in literary, cultural, or film studies, or in folklore, 5000 words at most, uploaded electronically.
+- An academic writing sample of no more than 5000 words that demonstrates the applicant’s ability in literary, cultural, or film studies, or in folklore, uploaded electronically.

 - Letters of recommendation from three people familiar with the applicant’s academic background and intellectual abilities; applicants provide their names and email addresses.
 Referees will be contacted automatically via e-mail with requests to provide recommendations.
-(There is a one-week grace period after the application deadline for electronic receipt of letters of recommendation and hard-copy GRE scores.)
+(There is a one-week grace period after the application deadline for electronic receipt of letters of recommendation.)

-- For nonnative speakers: a minimum score of 600 on the paper-based Test of English as a Foreign Language (TOEFL), a minimum score of 100 on the IBT (Internet-based TOEFL), or a minimum score of 7.0 on the IELTS.
+- For non-native speakers: a minimum score of 600 on the paper-based Test of English as a Foreign Language (TOEFL), a minimum score of 100 on the IBT (Internet-based TOEFL), or a minimum score of 8.0 on the IELTS.

 Please note: Items 4, 5 and 6 must be uploaded during the same session; partial uploads will not be saved.
 The completed file is reviewed by the Department’s Graduate Committee, which notifies the applicant of its decision.
-The application deadline for PhD admission for Fall 2016 is December 15, 2015; the application deadline for MA admission for Fall 2016 is January 15, 2016.
+The application deadline for PhD admission for Fall 2017 is December 15, 2016; the application deadline for MA admission for Fall 2017 is January 15, 2017.
 Candidates are admitted to start in fall term only.
-Applications for Fall 2016 will be available online in mid-July 2015.
+Applications for Fall 2017 are now available online.

 Admission to the MA and PhD programs is highly competitive.
 Minimum requirements for all applicants include:

 - An undergraduate grade point average (GPA) of at least 3.50 or, if the student has 3 or more graduate seminars in English, a graduate GPA of 3.50 or better.